Last update: 04.23.2019

 There’s no excuse for being this big on the VPN market and not having a quick way to respond to users’ requests.

-Be that as it may, there’s no excuse for being this big on the VPN market and not having a quick way to respond to users’ requests.
-As much as we’d like to say the “ticket” system is just as good, that would simply not be true.
-It’s too slow, especially for queries that don’t require much time or attention.
-And as anyone who’s worked in customer service will tell you, an overwhelming majority of issues can be solved in under 1 minute (source: common sense).
+There’s no live chat option, let alone one that‘s functional 24/7.
+The “ticket” system is just not as good: it’s too slow, especially for queries that don’t require much time or attention.
+And as anyone who’s worked in customer service will tell you, an overwhelming majority of issues can be solved very quickly.

 We might bash Private Internet Access for not offering a free trial, but with prices so low we don’t blame them for skipping it.
-Instead, you get a 7-day money-back guarantee.
-Fair enough, PIA.
+Instead, you get a 7-day money-back guarantee – fair enough, PIA.

 The bottom line of our Private Internet Access review